DecisionsDev/odm-container-samples/README.md

 ### Decision Center Samples

+#### Authoring extensions for Decision Center

+These samples demonstrate how to customize Decision Center editing features.

 - **[Custom Value Editor](decisioncenter/businessvalueeditor/README.md)**
   Demonstrates how to integrate a custom value editor within the IntelliRule editor of the Business Console.
 Key features include:
   - Implementing a custom value editor.